Conditional Quantile Processes based on Series or Many Regressors: Introduction

 While relying on previous work for motivation, our results require to develop both new proof techniques and new approaches to inference.
 In particular, our proof techniques rely on new maximal inequalities for function classes with growing moments and uniform entropy.
-One of our inference approaches involves an approximation to the entire conditional quantile process by a conditionally pivotal process, which is not Donsker in general, but can be used for high-quality inference.
-The utility of this new technique is particularly apparent in our high-dimensional setting.
-Under stronger conditions, we also establish an asymptotically valid approximation to the quantile regression process by Gaussian processes using Yurinskii's coupling.
-Previously, \cite{CLR2009} used Yurinskii's coupling to obtain a strong approximation to the least squares series estimator.
-The use of this technique in our context is new and much more involved, because we approximate an entire empirical QR process of an increasing dimension, instead of a vector of increasing dimension, by a Gaussian process.
-Finally, it is noteworthy that our uniform inference results on functionals, where uniformity is over covariate values, do not even have analogs in the least squares series literature (the extension of our results to least squares is a subject of ongoing research, \cite{BelloniChenChernozhukov2009}).
+In addition, as explained above, and in contrast to previous papers, our inference results heavily rely on the idea of the couplings.
+Yurinskii's coupling was previously used by Chernozhukov, Lee and Rosen \cite{CLR2009} to obtain a Gaussian coupling for the least squares series estimator, but the use of this technique in our context is new and much more involved.
+Thus, we approximate an entire QR-series coefficient process of an increasing dimension, instead of a vector of increasing dimension, by a Gaussian process.
+Finally, it is noteworthy that our uniform inference results on functionals, where uniformity is over covariate values, have not had analogs even in the least squares series literature until recently (the extension of our results to least squares has been recently published in Belloni et al \cite{BelloniChenChernozhukov2009}).